qBraid/qBraid-Lab/docs/lab/quantum_jobs.rst

 Quantum Jobs
 =============

-qBraid Quantum Jobs give Lab users direct access to all `Amazon Braket supported devices <https://docs.aws.amazon.com/braket/latest/developerguide/braket-devices.html>`_ with no additional access keys required.
-This includes access to QPU devices from IonQ, Oxford Quantum Circuits, QuEra, and Rigetti as well as on-demand simulators from AWS.
+qBraid Quantum Jobs give Lab users direct access to QPU devices from IonQ, Oxford Quantum Circuits, QuEra, and Rigetti, as well as on-demand simulators from AWS, all with no additional access keys required.

 .. note::